edphelps/bookstore/README.md

 ## About the application

-React-bookstore is a basic React application that simulates a bookstore allowing user to view books, book details, search for titles or authors, and place books in a shopping cart with a running total.
+React-bookstore is a basic React application that simulates a bookstore allowing user to view books, book details (by clicking a book), search for titles or authors, and place books in a shopping cart with a running total.

 Data is pulled from an API through axios calls using async / await.